-Real World Example of Successful Industrial Design Practice
+Real-World Example of Successful Industrial Design Practice

 To see a well-designed medical device, check out the Philips IntelliVue X3!
 This product is a portable patient monitor that streamlines clinician workflow by reducing steps in the preparation of patient transport while preventing gaps in patient monitoring.
-A great outcome complimented by thoughtful and well-executed industrial design.
+A great outcome complemented by thoughtful and well-executed industrial design.

 The IntelliVue X3 is an adaptable and customizable solution that mimics the design metaphor of a smartphone.
 The screen auto-rotates to provide the best viewing angle and has intuitive touch gesture controls reminding users of operating their personal smartphones.
 The GUI (graphical user interface) uses large, color-coded text, customizable to show the most relevant information on command.

-Strong design and aesthetic features were carefully considered, and the results produce quick initial understanding of the product, even to clinicians unfamiliar with this specific monitor.
+Strong design and aesthetic features were carefully considered, and the results produce a quick initial understanding of the product, even to clinicians unfamiliar with this specific monitor.
 The large handle is a good example of exaggerated affordance; integrated and easily recognizable enhances accessibility to the user.
-A contrasting black and white monochromatic theme makes this interaction point even more visible at first glance.
+A contrasting black and white monochromatic theme make this interaction point even more visible at first glance.
 Clinicians comment on how “sleek” and “modern” the device looks – an interpretation due to the simple form and professional black and white color palette, design that elicits a feeling of performance and professionalism.
 Smooth surfaces and anti-microbial materials were selected to allow easy cleaning.

 Many beneficial features make the Philips IntelliVue X3 a successful product.
 However, some medical devices miss the mark on human factors and aesthetics.
-If the aesthetics of a product are neglected, negative consequences on usability will result in major harm to patients, clinicians, and care givers.
+If the aesthetics of a product are neglected, negative consequences on usability will result in major harm to patients, clinicians, and caregivers.

-Real World Example of an Unsuccessful Industrial Design Practice
+Real-World Example of an Unsuccessful Industrial Design Practice

 A poorly-designed medical device can be confusing to operate, leading to user errors.
 One example that stands out is the EpiPen epinephrine auto-injector device by Mylan.
 It falls short in satisfying several human factors and usability engineering needs.

-EpiPen has a design metaphor of a pen – the aesthetic analogy of a cap and needle to a cap and ball point.
+EpiPen has a design metaphor of a pen – the aesthetic analogy of a cap and needle to a cap and ballpoint.
 This is reinforced by the form of the device and further solidified by the brand name.
 However, this design metaphor is broken.
 Studies have shown both users and physicians are prone to using the device incorrectly which leads to unintentional injections.
 According to this study, between 1994 and 2007 there were 15,190 unintentional injections.
 Of all voluntarily reported unintentional injections, 76% occurred in the finger or thumb, followed by 14% in the hand or palm.